Let’s work together to take climate action

 Let’s build green energy right, now.
 Learn more

-What is Ørsted’s ranking in the Corporate Knights Global 100 index for 2023?This year, Ørsted has been ranked the world’s most sustainable electric utility.
+What is Ørsted’s ranking in the Corporate Knights Global 100 index for 2024?This year, Ørsted has been ranked the world’s most sustainable energy developer.

 What is Corporate Knights?